timo-reymann/python-binary-wheel-builder/README.md

 Proof of concept to create a CLI binary as wheel in a reusable manner.

+This would allow:

+- easy distribution of CLI tools with managed version
+- Installation via pip/pix or via package manager as regular dependency

 ## Setup

 1. Install dependencies with poetry: